If you have any questions, feel free to contact us at email@example.com.

 II.
 PAYING ACCOUNTS, BILLING, & CANCELLATION

 A valid credit card is required for all paying accounts.
 We will bill you for this Service in advance on a monthly or annual basis respectively which is non-refundable.
-Customer must cancel the account prior to the next billing date to avoid billing of the next period’s fee.
+Monthly subscriptions may be cancelled at any time with 30 days advance notice.
+For example, if you provided notice of your intent to cancel on June 1st, and your next monthly invoice date is June 10th, your account cancellation would be effective starting with your July 10th billing date.
+You’ll retain full access through that cancellation date of July 10th.
 There will be no refunds or credits allowed, including upgrade or downgrade refunds or prorated months (i.e. credits for partial service months).
 We will not offer a refund because the service was not used.
 Billing discrepancies must be reported within two billing cycles.
 We will charge your credit card for any downgrade in plan level at the new rate upon the start of your next billing cycle.
 We will charge your credit card for any upgrade in plan level at the new rate immediately.

 Our monthly and annual fees are exclusive of taxes or levies imposed by taxing authorities.
 You are responsible for payment of all such taxes or levies imposed on you as an account holder.
 If you choose to downgrade your account, we are not liable for the resulting loss of content, features, or capacity.